 Regenerative medicine techniques like stem cell therapy, prolotherapy, and platelet-rich plasma (PRP) therapy are revolutionizing the treatment of chronic pain.
 Double board-certified physiatrist Dr. Javier Placer, MD, and his team at Specialized Rehabilitation Physicians Group in Clermont and Orlando, Florida, have considerable expertise in using regenerative medicine to promote new, healthy tissue growth and reduce chronic pain.
-If you think you could benefit from regenerative medicine, call Specialized Rehabilitation Physicians Group today or book an appointment online.
+If you think you could benefit from this form of pain therapy, call the Specialized Rehabilitation Physicians Group today or book an appointment online.

 Most often, your body heals itself with few, if any, lasting effects.
 However, some types of injury can’t or won’t heal completely following your body’s first round of healing.

-There are several types of regenerative medicine, including cytokines, hyaluronic acid, and prolotherapy.
-Two of the main types of regenerative medicine used at Specialized Rehabilitation Physicians Group are platelet-rich plasma (PRP) and stem cell therapies.
+There are several types of regenerative medicine that contain incredibly useful and versatile cells like cytokines, hyaluronic acid, and prolotherapy.
+Two of the main forms used at Specialized Rehabilitation Physicians Group are platelet-rich plasma (PRP) and stem cell therapies.

 PRP comes from your own blood.
 The platelets in your blood have plentiful supplies of growth factors, which Dr. Javier Placer, MD, extracts from a sample of your blood using a centrifuge.
 He then injects the concentrated solution of harvested platelets back into your body where they’re needed.